lanl/vpic-kokkos/README.md

 # Attribution

-Researchers who use the VPIC code for scientific research are asked to cite the papers by Kevin Bowers listed below.
+Researchers who use the hybridVPIC code for scientific research are asked to cite the papers listed below.

 1. Le, A., Winske, D., Stanier, A., Daughton, W., Cowee, M., Wetherton, B., & Guo, F. (2021).
 Astrophysical explosions revisited: collisionless coupling